How does a person qualify for an A or G visa?

-Immediate family members are the principal applicant’s spouse and unmarried sons and daughters of any age who are not members of some other household and who will reside regularly in the household of the principal alien.
-Immediate family may also include close relatives of the principal alien or spouse who are related by blood, marriage, or adoption:
+Immediate family members are the principal applicant’s spouse and unmarried sons and daughters of any age who are not members of some other household and who will reside regularly in the household of the principal noncitizen.
+Immediate family may also include close relatives of the principal noncitizen or spouse who are related by blood, marriage, or adoption:

 - Who are not members of some other household

-- Who will reside regularly in the household of the principal alien
+- Who will reside regularly in the household of the principal noncitizen

 - Who are recognized as dependents by the sending Government.

-Do non-household member relatives of the principal applicant who are going to the United States to reside with the principal alien qualify as family members?
-(Example: Nephew/niece who is going to reside with the principal alien in order to attend school in the U.S.)
+Do non-household member relatives of the principal applicant who are going to the United States to reside with the principal noncitizen qualify as family members?
+(Example: Nephew/niece who is going to reside with the principal noncitizen in order to attend school in the U.S.

-Does a relative who has until recently been a member of another household but has come to join the household of the principal alien qualify as a family member?
+Does a relative who has until recently been a member of another household but has come to join the household of the principal noncitizen qualify as a family member?